VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/life_cycle.md

   d.
 Establish a well-defined development and release cycle with set time periods for preparation, development, testing & releasing.
 This allows multiple developers to work cohesively on the project and creates structured testing and release moments during the implementation and maintenance processes.
 It also enables ample opportunities for user reflections on the deliverables during the lifetime of project.

 ## 1.2.5 Testing
 Before implementation, software should be extensively tested, verified and validated.
 While ISO 15189 does not provide specific guidelines on how to conduct software validation, it emphasizes the importance of ensuring that software is validated and verified following recognized industry standards.
-We advise the use of the software validation and verification procedures as described in this guideline.
+Software validation and verification should be performed in accordance with this document (_link to verification_validation_).

 ## 1.2.6 Implementation
 Once everything is ready, a clear time point should be determined to release the software.
 The exact time point at which a software is released can be determined by the Development & Release cycle or released in an independent matter.
 The software functionality and release date should be clearly communicated with the end users.